sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982123 - Koyol-Futenol.md

 164: 0x0542 [0x10] Work_Zone[1] <<= 8*
 165: 0x0547 [0x07] Work_Zone[1] += ExtData[1]->WorkLocal[7]
 166: 0x054C [0x1D] PRINT_EVENT_MESSAGE(message_id=1414*)
-    → "I'll add you to my repertoire\u0007And sing of you!
-So, au revoir!\u0001t\u007F1\u0000\u0007"
+    → "I'll add you to my repertoire And sing of you!
+So, au revoir!t"
 167: 0x054F [0x23] WAIT_FOR_DIALOG_INTERACTION
 168: 0x0550 [0x1D] PRINT_EVENT_MESSAGE(message_id=1415*)
-    → "The power of song, a mystical thing\u0007That comes forth only when you sing.\u0007A minstrel's job in life is never done.\u0007So sing a doodle-doodle-lay\u0007And be upon your merry way--\u0007And check your title, too, oh worthy one.\u0001t\u007F1\u0000\u0007"
+    → "The power of song, a mystical thing That comes forth only when you sing.
+A minstrel's job in life is never done.
+So sing a doodle-doodle-lay And be upon your merry way-- And check your title, too, oh worthy one.t"
 169: 0x0553 [0x23] WAIT_FOR_DIALOG_INTERACTION
 170: 0x0554 [0x21] END_EVENT
 171: 0x0555 [0x00] END_REQSTACK()